tdhock/tdhock.github.io/_posts/2024-06-25-application.md

 ---
 layout: post
-title: Directions to my office in Sherbrooke
+title: Research student application
-description: With a map in English!
+description: Please read if you want to do research under my supervision
 ---

 ## Mentorship plan reading and writing application